April 11, 2023

 If you happen to be in Amsterdam on 27 April, don’t be surprised if you end up in a huge street party.
 Every 27 April the Netherlands celebrates King’s Day, unless it’s a Sunday then it’s celebrated on 26 April.
-On King’s Day, or Koningsdag, the Netherlands celebrates the birthday of her king, Willem-Alexander.
+On King’s Day, or Koningsdag, the Netherlands celebrates the birthday of their king, Willem-Alexander.
 As it is a national holiday most of the population has the day off from work or school to enjoy the day.

 How to best celebrate King’s Day in Amsterdam

 On King’s Day in Amsterdam, locals and tourists from all over the world gather not only on the big squares like Dam Square and Rembrandtplein; even the narrow, emblematic canal streets are full of people dancing and celebrating.
 King’s Day in Amsterdam is like no other day in the capital.
 An average of 700.000 visitors join the over 820.000 locals in this yearly street party.

 There are many things you can do on King’s Day in Amsterdam.
 Stroll through the busy streets of the city, dance with strangers or enjoy a bite to eat with your friends at one of the many stands outside.
 Take a look around the many street or flea markets where locals sell second hand items.
 One man’s trash is another’s treasure definitely applies to the King’s Day street markets.

 On any other day of the year, the Amsterdam canals see plenty of canal cruise boats but not on King’s Day, at least not in the afternoon.
 On King’s Day, the locals reclaim Amsterdam’s canals as thousands of brightly decorated party boats fill the famous waterways.